 To resolve this error, confirm that the dms-access-for-endpoint IAM role is created and configured correctly.
-For information about the configuration of this role, see the To create the dms-access-for-endpoint IAM role for use with Amazon Redshift as a target database section of Creating the IAM Roles to use with the AWS CLI and AWS DMS API.
+For information about the configuration of this role, see Creating the IAM Roles to use with the AWS CLI and AWS DMS API.

-If the Amazon managed policy isn't configured correctly, then you can receive an error similar to the following:
+If the Amazon managed policy isn't configured correctly, you might receive an error similar to the following:

 Unable to create S3 bucket for Redshift.
 Bucket Name for endpoint ARN is in use.